sarsamurmu/anki-offline-sync/README.md

 ## FAQs
 ### Q. Do I have to set it up again if I restart my computer?
-No, just follow "Starting the server" method.
+No, just follow "Starting the server" method after the initial setup.

 ### Q. What should I do if my network changes?
-Update the `HOST` in `index.js` and `Sync url` to updated proxy url in AnkiDroid.
+Update the `HOST` in `index.js` and `Sync url` to the updated proxy url in AnkiDroid.

 ### Q. How can I make a local network?
 I don't have/use WiFi router.
 Just turn on the hotspot on your mobile and connect the computer to your mobile's network.
 It would make a local network.
 Turn off the cell data when doing this, so that you don't use cell data and get charged by mistake.